 McNair Scholars Program

-If you interested in pursuing a doctorate, the McNair Scholars Program at Cal Lutheran will get you closer to your goal.
-We are seeking high-potential students interested in gaining knowledge and skills leading towards successful entry into graduate programs and completion of doctoral degrees.
+We are seeking to admit high-potential students interested in gaining knowledge and skills leading towards successful entry into graduate programs and completion of doctoral degrees.

 Each year, 25 students are selected to participate in the two-year McNair Scholars Program.
 The structure of the program is as follows: